Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Nashville, TN 37203

 Nashville CARES is a nonprofit organization that provides many services to people at risk for or living with HIV.
-Every Friday, it offers drive-through testing for both HIV and hepatitis C. Appointments aren’t required, and clients receive their HIV test results in five minutes and hepatitis C results by the end of the day.
+Drive-thru testing for both HIV and hepatitis C is offered every Tuesdays and Thursdays.
+Appointments aren’t required, and clients receive their HIV test results in five minutes and hepatitis C results by the end of the day.
 The organization also offers free in-home HIV testing kits.
 In addition to its testing services, Nashville CARES offers free condoms and help accessing pre-exposure prophylaxis (PrEP).

 633 Thompson Lane